-The most obvious signs are worn, chipped and fracturing teeth but often pains can be elsewhere and even strongly mimic toothache and hence I have seen patients end up with needless root canal treatments or tooth extractions only for them to report they still have exactly the same pain.
+The most obvious signs are worn, chipped and fracturing teeth but often pains can be elsewhere and even strongly mimic a toothache and hence I have seen patients end up with needless root canal treatments or tooth extractions only for them to report they still have exactly the same pain.

 TMJ is progressive and it will cause inflammation and arthritic destruction of the head of the joint.
-When you jaw is not aligned as it moves it causes a series of what are known as compression injuries.
+When your jaw is not aligned as it moves it causes a series of what are known as compression injuries.
 This will even happen during swallowing.
 Because the jaw is not aligned the disc of cartilage that sits between the skull and jaw joint bones slips forward and makes a popping or clicking sound.
-Without that cartilage sitting between the bones they rub against each other and press directly on the nerve endings.
+Without that cartilage sitting between the bones, they rub against each other and press directly on the nerve endings.

 You can often feel the clicking or popping as well as hearing it.